 What clinical trials of immunotherapy are being conducted at CSU?

-Most of the stem cell therapy studies conducted at CSU use mesenchymal stem cells, which are stem cells present in many tissues of adult animals, especially in the bone marrow and in adipose tissues.
-These cells can be collected by simple biopsy procedures and grown to large numbers in the lab before being injected back into the patient.
+Most of the stem cell therapy studies conducted at CSU use mesenchymal stem cells (MSC), which are stem cells present in many tissues of adult animals, especially in the bone marrow and in adipose tissues.
+These cells are collected by simple biopsy procedures and grown to large numbers in the lab before being injected back into the patient.

 How safe is stem cell therapy?

-Stem cell therapy using mesenchymal stem cells is considered very safe, with few side effects.
-Potential concerns with MSC therapy include inflammatory reactions at the injection site (very rare) and development of cancer from the injected MSC (never shown to occur).
+Stem cell therapy using mesenchymal stem cells (MSC) is considered very safe, with few side-effects.
+Potential concerns with MSC therapy include inflammatory reactions at the injection site (very rare) and development of cancer from the injected MSC (not shown convincingly to occur).
 When MSC are derived from an unrelated donor, there is the potential for transmission of infectious agents from the donated MSC, though the risks can be minimized by careful screening of donors.
 At the CIRM, donor animals are carefully screened for potential infectious agents before their cells are used for stem cell therapy.

 Has stem cell therapy been shown effective for treatment of any diseases in animals?

 Numerous small-scale stem cell therapy trials are currently underway for a variety of different diseases in veterinary medicine, especially musculoskeletal and joint diseases in horses and dogs.
-However, at present no well designed, randomized clinical trials assessing the efficacy of stem cell therapy have been conducted or published in the peer-reviewed literature.
-At present, any assessments of the benefits of stem cell therapy are based largely on anecdotal evidence, which may or may not reflect true clinical efficacy.
+However, at present no well-designed randomized clinical trials assessing the efficacy of stem cell therapy have been conducted or published in the peer-reviewed literature.
+Thus, at present any assessments of the benefits of stem cell therapy are based largely on anecdotal evidence, which may or may not reflect true clinical efficacy.

 What diseases are most likely to respond to stem cell therapy?